Top 10 dynamic application security testing (DAST) tools for 2025

 3. Portswigger Burp Suite Enterprise

-Burp Suite Enterprise, developed by PortSwigger, is a DAST solution built on the foundation of Burp Suite Professional, a popular tool among penetration testers.
-It enables automated, continuous scanning of web applications and APIs while maintaining access to Burp’s extensive vulnerability detection capabilities, including out-of-band testing via Burp Collaborator.
-Burp Suite Enterprise supports integration with CI/CD pipelines through its API and offers a web-based management interface for organizing scan results.
-However, it is primarily designed for security professionals, requiring expertise for optimal configuration.
-Additionally, it lacks built-in API discovery and high-level compliance reporting, making it better suited for security teams than development-driven DevSecOps environments.
+Burp Suite Enterprise enables automated scanning of web applications and APIs while maintaining access to Burp’s vulnerability detection capabilities and plugins.
+It supports integration with CI/CD pipelines but is primarily designed for security professionals, requiring expertise for optimal configuration.
+It lacks built-in API discovery and high-level compliance reporting, making it better suited for security teams and pentesting than development-driven DevSecOps environments.

 4. Checkmarx DAST tools

 Checkmarx DAST is part of a web application security suite that includes static and interactive security testing.
-It integrates with Checkmarx security intelligence to provide enhanced vulnerability detection and prioritization.
-The tool is aimed at organizations looking for a unified security approach within their SDLC.
-It also complements SAST tools and Software Composition Analysis (SCA) for more holistic security coverage.
-Note that depending on the specific product offering, Checkmarx can use ZAP (which it currently sponsors) or its proprietary DAST engine.
+It integrates with Checkmarx security intelligence for enhanced vulnerability detection and prioritization, complementing SAST tools and SCA for more holistic security coverage.

 5. Rapid7 InsightAppSec

-InsightAppSec by Rapid7 is a cloud-based DAST solution designed for modern web applications, including APIs and single-page applications.
-It features dynamic attack simulations and integrates with security information and event management (SIEM) tools to enhance threat response.
-With automation capabilities, it helps organizations identify security flaws and application vulnerabilities while integrating with DevOps workflows.
+InsightAppSec is a cloud-based DAST solution designed for modern web applications and APIs, featuring dynamic attack simulations and SIEM integration to enhance threat response.
+Its automation capabilities help identify security flaws while integrating with DevOps workflows.

 6. Tenable Web App Scanning (WAS)

-Tenable WAS extends the capabilities of Tenable’s Nessus network security products by incorporating web application and API scanning into its broader cyber exposure management suite.
-It combines dynamic vulnerability detection with component-based fingerprinting to identify both behavioral weaknesses (e.g., injection attacks) and known security flaws in web frameworks, CMS platforms, and libraries.
-Tenable WAS provides centralized asset discovery, compliance reporting, and integration with Tenable’s risk analytics platform (Tenable Lumin).
-While usable for large-scale security programs, it is traditionally security team-focused and may require additional customization to fit seamlessly into developer-driven DevSecOps workflows.
+Tenable WAS incorporates web application and API scanning into Tenable’s broader cyber exposure management suite, combining dynamic vulnerability detection with component-based fingerprinting.
+While usable for large-scale security programs, it’s traditionally security team-focused and may require customization for developer-driven DevSecOps workflows.

 7. Qualys WAS